Bethany Firth: Swimming career

 On 31 August 2012, Firth, competing for Ireland in her first Paralympics, won a gold medal at the 2012 Paralympic games in London in the S14 100 metres backstroke final while representing Ireland.
 Firth, who has learning difficulties, had been swimming for only three years.

 Firth won three silver medals at the 2013 IPC Swimming World Championships.

 Later in the same year she announced her intention to switch national team and swim for Team GB instead of Ireland after serving a period out of competition, as "Team GB has other S14 swimmers – who have learning disabilities – with whom she can relate."
 The following year she represented Northern Ireland in the 2014 Commonwealth Games, competing in seven events against non-disabled athletes.

 In March 2015 Firth broke the world record for the S14 100m breaststroke in qualifying for that year's IPC World Championships.
 Firth failed to compete in the World Championships after suffering a fractured wrist in training just a few days before the competition.

 On 26 April 2016, in the qualifiers for the 2016 Summer Paralympics in Rio, Firth set a new world record in the S14 200 metres freestyle.
 Competing at the British Para-International meet in Glasgow, she recorded a time of 2:03.70.

 On 8 September 2016, Firth defended the title that she had won in 2012 in the S14 100m backstroke, for the 2016 Summer Paralympics at Rio de Janeiro.
 She did this, winning in a world record time of 1:04.05 whilst competing for Paralympics GB.
 She also won gold in the women's 200m freestyle S14, and the women's 200m individual medley SM14, and silver in the women's 100m breaststroke SB14.

 At the 2020 Tokyo Paralympics, Firth defended her title in the 100m backstroke S14 and also won gold in the mixed 4 x 100m freestyle relay S14.
 In addition, she took silver in the women's 200m freestyle S14 and women's 200m individual medley SM14.

 Firth was appointed Member of the Order of the British Empire (MBE) in the 2017 New Year Honours for services to swimming and promoted to Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours, also for services to swimming.

 She has also received an honorary doctorate from Queen's University Belfast in 2017.

-In September 2025, at the World Para Swimming Championships in Singapore, Firth won the silver medal in the Women's S14 100 m backstroke as part of a British clean sweep of the podium, alongside Poppy Maskill (gold) and Georgia Sheffield (bronze).
+In September 2025, at the World Para Swimming Championships in Singapore, Firth won the silver medal in the Women's S14 100 metre backstroke as part of a British clean sweep of the podium, alongside Poppy Maskill (gold) and Georgia Sheffield (bronze).